 Squint by Morris Chad and Shelly Brown

-Flint, who is very interested in drawing comic books, is now usually called “Squint” by his classmates because he is suffering from a degenerative eye disease the affects his corneas and gives him very poor vision.
+Flint, who is very interested in drawing comic books, is now usually called “Squint” by his classmates because he is suffering from a degenerative eye disease that affects his corneas and gives him very poor vision.
 His classmates, who used to be friendly, now bully him.
 When McKell suddenly starts talking to him, he is wary that her motives are also devious, but she is friendly and invites him on a hike.
 She is kind, and Flint soon finds out that it is because her brother suffers from progeria and has a YouTube channel where he challenges people to go out and do things that he can no longer do.
-When Flint’s eyes become so bad that he is eligible for a cornea transplant, he is out of school for a while, and upon his return he realizes that McKell has been out, too.
+When Flint’s eyes become so bad that he is eligible for a cornea transplant, he is out of school for a while, and upon his return, he realizes that McKell has been out, too.
 Her brother has passed away, and she struggles with her grief and loss.
 Flint has been trying to finish a comic to submit to a contest, but once his vision improves, he fears it isn’t very good.
 McKell is also shy and beset with anxiety over her own talents.
 She writes and performs music with a ukulele.
 She and Flint spend more time together and encourage each other to break out of their boxes and take chances. [chapter book, ages 8 and up]

 And she suggests a few more books: